gublerj/django_web_app_personal_project/README.md

 __condensing what I learned__
 To add a new webpage you need...
 - create a .html file under 'templates'
-- fill that in with sime html
+- fill that in with same html
 - in options/views.py add a new class with a new tamplate_name
 - under options/urls.py, add the new view you want to import (after 'from .views import...'). also add a new path()
 - yay! you have a new page!! to access it, run 'python manage.py runserver' and go to http://127.0.0.1:8000/NewPageName